 About Jersey Hospice Care

 We also have an important role in supporting people’s families, especially in providing bereavement support.
-More than 370 people receive bereavement support from us each year.

 We support people with a wide range of conditions including (but not limited to) cancer, motor neurone disease, cardio-vascular diseases, dementia, multiple sclerosis and Parkinson’s disease.
 Currently about half of our patients do not have cancer.